 The AQA course followed at Farringtons offers the pupils the opportunity to explore and use a variety of two and three dimensional media and relate their own ideas to the work of artists, designers and crafts people from different cultures and eras.

-Many students show the commitment to study Art at A Level and to follow it in a variety of higher educational courses.
-The main purpose of the A Level course is to develop each student's ability to appreciate the visual world and to respond to it in a personal and creative way.
+Many students show the commitment to study Art at AS and A Level and to follow it in a variety of higher educational courses.
+The main purpose of the AS and A Level courses is to develop each student's ability to appreciate the visual world and to respond to it in a personal and creative way.

-Students study the Edexcel examination where the AS and GCE qualifications are separate qualifications.
+Students study the AQA examination where the AS and GCE qualifications are separate qualifications.

 The AS consists of two components and can be studied over ONE or TWO years.

-Component 1: Personal Investigation (coursework) = 50% of marks
+Component 1: The Portfolio (coursework) = 50% of marks